Mumia Abu-Jamal: State appeals

 Kenneth Pate, who was imprisoned with Abu-Jamal on other charges, has since claimed that his step-sister Priscilla Durham, a hospital security guard, admitted later she had not heard the "hospital confession" to which she had testified at trial.
 The hospital doctors said that Abu-Jamal was "on the verge of fainting" when brought in, and they did not hear any such confession.

 In 2008, the Supreme Court of Pennsylvania rejected a further request from Abu-Jamal for a hearing into claims that the trial witnesses perjured themselves, on the grounds that he had waited too long before filing the appeal.

 On March 26, 2012, the Supreme Court of Pennsylvania rejected his appeal for retrial.
 His defense had asserted, based on a 2009 report by the National Academy of Sciences, that forensic evidence presented by the prosecution and accepted into evidence in the original trial was unreliable.
 This was reported as Abu-Jamal's last legal appeal.

 On April 30, 2018, the Pennsylvania Supreme Court ruled that Abu-Jamal would not be immediately granted another appeal and that the proceedings had to continue until August 30 of that year.
 The defense argued that former Pennsylvania Supreme Court Chief justice Ronald D. Castille should have recused himself from the 2012 appeals decision after his involvement as Philadelphia District Attorney (DA) in the 1989 appeal.
 Both sides of the 2018 proceedings repeatedly cited a 1990 letter sent by Castille to then-Governor Bob Casey, urging Casey to sign the execution warrants of those convicted of murdering police.
 This letter, demanding Casey send "a clear and dramatic message to all cop killers," was claimed as one of many reasons to suspect Castille's bias in the case.
 Philadelphia's current DA Larry Krasner stated he could not find any document supporting the defense's claim.
 On August 30, 2018, the proceedings to determine another appeal were once again extended and a ruling on the matter was delayed for at least 60 more days.
+In December 2018 the court reinstated Abu-Jamal's appeal rights and gave him another chance to argue his case before the state Supreme Court, finding that Castille should have recused himself from the appeal.

-In April 2019, Krasner agreed to drop his opposition a new appeal effort for Abu-Jamal, thus paving the way for a new hearing.
+In April 2019, Krasner agreed to drop his opposition to a new appeal effort for Abu-Jamal, thus paving the way for a new hearing.
 In March 2023, Philadelphia-based Common Pleas Court Judge Lucretia Clemons would block this latest appeal effort.